Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Non-magnetic electronic structure

 \subsection{Model Hamiltonian}

-For the theoretical analysis of physics around Lifshitz point, we develop a Hamiltonian model.
-In the case without SOC, we choose three bands near the Fermi surface (See Fig. \ref{fig:proj_bands}(d)).
-These three bands are contributed from Ta $d_{xy}$ and V $d_{xz,yz}$.
-The model Hamiltonian for these three bands can be written using Slater-Koster integrals which are defined below.
+To conduct a theoretical analysis of physics near the Lifshitz point, we formulate an effective Hamiltonian model.
+In the absence of SOC, we specifically select three bands in close proximity to the Fermi energy (refer to Fig. \ref{fig:proj_bands}(d)).
+These bands originate from the contributions of Ta $d_{xy}$ and V $d_{xz,yz}$.
+The corresponding Hamiltonian model for these three bands is expressed through Slater-Koster integrals, defined as follows.

-where, $l$, $m$ and $n$ are the direction cosines of Ta atom at the interface and V atom near the interface, and $t_{dd\sigma}$, $t_{dd\pi}$, and $t_{dd\delta}$ are the Slater–Koster overlap parameters.
+where, $l$, $m$ and $n$ are the direction cosines of Ta atom at the interface and V atom near the interface, and $t_{dd\sigma}$, $t_{dd\pi}$, and $t_{dd\delta}$ are the Slater-Koster overlap parameters.

 We construct the three-band model Hamiltonian,